 A Cafecito Is Not Just a Small Coffee

 A cafecito is not, principally, a small coffee.
 The diminutive -ito on café is not, principally, a size marker.
 Cafecito means let's sit down for ten or fifteen minutes, casually, between things, somewhere we can talk.
-The literal cup is incidental — you might drink it black, you might add sugar, you might drink decaf, you might not finish it.
+The literal cup is incidental.
+You might drink it black, you might add sugar, you might drink decaf, you might not finish it.
 The point is the cafecito event: brief, unhurried, sociable, low-commitment.
 The diminutive marks all of that, in one suffix, on one noun.

 The diminutive and augmentative system